How to Grow and Care for Echeveria amoena Indoors

 Watering

-Water Echeveria amoena thoroughly during the growing season and allow the top 2-3 in. of soil to dry out between waterings to keep the soil moderately moist.
+Water Echeveria amoena thoroughly during the growing season and allow the top 2-3 inches. of soil to dry out between waterings to keep the soil moderately moist.

 Temperature and Humidity

-Average warmth between 16-280C during the growing season is ideal for Echeveria amoena.
-Keep it away from cold draughts to avoid sudden changes in temperature inorder to maintain a constantly warm temperature.
+Average warmth of 16-280C during the growing season is ideal for Echeveria amoena.
+Keep it away from cold drafts to avoid sudden changes in temperature inorder to maintain a constantly warm temperature.

-Average room humidity is ideal for Echeveria amoena.
-It has no need for high humidity.
+Moderate humidity of 50-55% is ideal for Echeveria amoena.
+It has no need for extra humidity.
 Ensure good air circulation to prevent fungal diseases.

 Fertilizer

-Feed Echeveria amoena every 2 weeks during the growing season with a succulents fertilizer but do not feed during the dormancy stage (cold season) as growth is minimal at this time.
+Feed Echeveria amoena every 2 weeks during the growing season with a balanced, water-soluble fertilizer but do not feed during the dormancy stage (cold season) as growth is minimal at this time.

 Potting Soil

 The best soil for Echeveria amoena should be rich in organic matter, loose and free-draining to avoid getting soggy soil.
-The soil should be loose enough to allow water to drain out fast enough like these Cactus and Succulents Soil available on Etsy.
+The soil should be loose enough to allow water to drain out fast enough.
+Cactus and Succulents soil is ideal as it drains easily and does not hold excess moisture.

 Repotting